GigHz Precision AI

 GigHz Precision AI listens to your natural dictation and detects when classification criteria apply.
 It surfaces the relevant popup, pre-fills what it can, and lets you confirm or adjust.
 Semi-automatic — the AI proposes, you verify.

 Dictate a liver lesion with arterial enhancement and washout.
-Precision AI detects LI-RADS criteria, surfaces the classification popup, and assigns a category.
-You review and confirm.
+Precision AI detects LI-RADS criteria, surfaces the classification popup, and suggests a category for you to review and confirm.

 Adrenal washout calculation

-Pre-contrast, portal-venous, and delayed HU values produce absolute and relative washout — and the adenoma call — directly in the impression.
+Pre-contrast, portal-venous, and delayed HU values produce absolute and relative washout — and a suggested adenoma call for your review — directly in the impression.
 No separate calculator window.

 Lung-RADS classification

 Dictate a pulmonary nodule with size and type.
-Lung-RADS v2022 applies, the category is assigned, and follow-up language gets generated in the impression.
+Lung-RADS applies, a category is suggested, and follow-up language is drafted in the impression for you to review and confirm.

 🩻 + Bosniak · TI-RADS · BI-RADS · PI-RADS · Fleischner